curiousest/curiousest.github.io/_drafts/tabum/pomegranates.md

-*Religions grow to survive.*
+*Our intuition for worthy ideas is not scientific, yet.*

-I fell in love with pomegranates.
+I love pomegranates.
 I have love for so many things, and pomegranates are one of them.

 I eat a pomegranate every day with lunch.
 One day, I imagined what my life would be like if my purpose was,